Ezekielsam/alx-pre_course/README.md

 My first readme
-This is majorly used for my practice project in alx
+This is used for my alx practice projects foundations